 Even though the occasional splash shouldn’t kill grass, you may notice that some of the grass by the pool has started turning yellow and dying anyways.

 If this is happening, the most likely culprit is that your pool is over-chlorinated.
-In other words, there is a high enough concentration of chlorine in your pool water such that even the occasional splash is killing your grass (unless you have artificial grass).
+In other words, there is a high enough concentration of chlorine in your pool water such that occasional splashing over time is killing your grass (unless you have artificial grass).

 Too much chlorine in the pool is bad for your health.
 It can cause rashes, coughing, eye and skin irritation, dry hair, respiratory issues such as asthma, and nose and throat pain.